HusseinBakri/Hannibal/README.md

 ```

 ##Omeka Important things to change
 Inside php.ini in apache2 the default upload size is 2MB.
-Obviously this does not help so we need to put it as high as possible especially 3D models have bigger sizes.
+Obviously this does not help so we need to put it as high as possible especially 3D models have large sizes on disk.
 Assuming we are using php7
 ```
 sudo nano /etc/php/7.0/apache2/php.ini
-#or
-sudo gedit /etc/php/7.0/apache2/php.ini

 ```
 The default lines that control the file size upload are normally 2M, Change these default values to your desired maximum file upload size.
-For example, if you needed to upload a 30MB file you would changes these lines to:
+It is good to put a high number such as 1024MB.
 ```
 #php.ini Options (setting used by Omeka EULAC)
 post_max_size = 1024M